 Your unique circumstances will determine how best to help you manage your chronic swelling.
 The different stages and methods of treatment are outlined below.
 Please note that this is not an exhaustive list and that your treatment will probably not move sequentially through these steps.

-Our clinician, Rachel, will assess your chronic swelling, and work with you to develop individual management strategies that take your personal circumstances into account.
-Rachel will try to find the cause of your swelling.
+Our clinician, Rebecca, will assess your chronic swelling, and work with you to develop individual management strategies that take your personal circumstances into account.
+Rebecca will try to find the cause of your swelling.
 Often, gaining an understanding of the cause of the swelling allows for more effective treatment.

-Rachel will help you understand your chronic swelling and what management options are available for your circumstances.
-Rachel's emphasis is to help you manage your chronic swelling as much as you can, yourself.
+Rebecca will help you understand your chronic swelling and what management options are available for your circumstances.
+Rebecca's emphasis is to help you manage your chronic swelling as much as you can, yourself.

 MLD is a specialised form of massage therapy to help with chronic swelling.
 It's gentle light touch is very relaxing and is one of the more important treatment options available.